pearu/sympycore/doc/userguide.rst

 possible, as some expressions have multiple valid representations that may each be useful in different contexts.
 E.g.: ``cos(2*x)`` and ``cos(x)**2 - sin(x)**2``.
-In general, detecting whether two expressions are equal is not even algorithmically undecidable, and even when it is possible, the required simplifications can be extremely computationally expensive (and unpredictably so).
+In general, detecting whether two expressions are equal is not even algorithmically decidable, and even when it is possible, the required simplifications can be extremely computationally expensive (and unpredictably so).